Laura Iñiguez, Content Manager at Hirebook

 Pub: December 2 2020

 Performance Reviews are a great opportunity to review what is and isn’t working but also to define the next steps to take and align on shared goals.
-The mere purpose of them is to discover how to get the best out of every employee and work their strengths and skills in your company’s favor.
-In the worst case scenario, these reviews can determine if an employee is not a good fit for the business and decide on parting ways.
+The mere purpose of evaluating employees isn’t just to review job performance, but it is to discover how to get the best out of every employee and work their strengths and skills in your company’s favor.
+In the worst case scenario, an employee evaluation can determine if an employee is not a good fit for the business and decide on parting ways.

-Either way, the effectiveness of these evaluations depends completely on how they are conducted.
+Either way, the effectiveness of an employee evaluation depends completely on how they are conducted.
 It’s often usual to have your employees nervous when their year end review is up, no matter how good they feel their performance was, it’s always nerve wracking to have these sessions with your manager.
 It is very important to know how to deliver the message you intend to share and have your employees receive and understand it completely.
-If you’re not quite sure how to prepare for a performance review, we got you covered:
+If you’re not quite sure how to prepare for a performance review process, we got you covered:

 It’s important to remember feedback doesn’t always have to be negative or a constructive criticism.
 Feedback also comes in the form of praise, you can check out our “Positive Feedback Examples” article to get some ideas on how to provide it.